Hellesdon: History

 Hellesdon has signs of very early settlement.
 A variety of flint instruments have been unearthed in and around the suburb, thought to date back at least 4,000 years.
 A collection of bronze axe heads were found near Hellesdon Hall and a skeleton dating from around 600 AD was discovered next to Hellesdon Lodge, in Low Road.

 Hellesdon's name is of Anglo-Saxon origin and derives from the Old English for the hill of Haegal.
 Hellesdon is recorded in tradition as the location where King Edmund was killed by Viking invaders in 869, although there is no consensus on the location of this event.

 In the Domesday Book, Hellesdon is listed as a settlement of 29 households hundred of Taverham.
 In 1086, the village was part of the East Anglian estates of Godwin Healfdene.

 A medieval stone cross stands in St. Mary's Churchyard to mark the boundary of the City of Norwich, the cross was restored in 1902.

 Hellesdon was one of several manors owned in the fifteenth century by Sir John Fastolf, the original of Shakespeare's Falstaff, and as with other of his properties; his death in 1459 led to something close to a private war between the Paston family and John de la Pole, 2nd Duke of Suffolk for its possession.

 In the 1880s, what became the Midland and Great Northern Joint Railway reached Hellesdon, linking the area with nearby Norwich and Melton Constable; the station closed in 1952 and the line followed in its fate in 1959.

 In the Eighteenth Century, a workhouse was built in Hellesdon.

 In 1915, Mann Egerton established an aircraft factory in Hellesdon which built Short Bombers and Sopwith Camels for the First World War.
 The factory closed in 1919 and was demolished in 1984.

 During the Second World War, anti-tank and anti-aircraft defences were built in Hellesdon to defend Norwich against a possible German invasion.

 From 1930 to 1964, motorcycle speedway team the Norwich Stars raced at the old Firs raceway.
 Ove Fundin was World Speedway Champion on a number of occasions in the early 1960s.
 The stadium was sold for housing in 1964, bringing the Norwich Stars speedway team to an end.

 In 1959, a post was built for the Royal Observer Corps in the parish which was eventually closed in 1991.

 A street in Hellesdon was named Prince Andrews Road in honour of Prince Andrew of Greece and Denmark.
-However, the street became associated with Andrew Mountbatten Windsor.
+However, the street became associated with Andrew Mountbatten-Windsor, who was formerly known as Prince Andrew.
 Proposals have been made to rename the street due to Andrew's association with Jeffrey Epstein.
 However, such a change would require the unanimous approval of all 107 properties on the street and be paid for by the residents.